Steve McQueen’s Bank-Robbing Black Suit in The Getaway

 Punch it, baby!

-When I told my friend that I was revising this post for Steve McQueen’s March 24th birthday, she registered that “of course he’s an Aries!” and cited that his “cocky bastard” persona may have been a mechanism for hiding a more tender and insecure side.
+When I told my girlfriend that I was revising this post for Steve McQueen’s March 24th birthday, she registered that “of course he’s an Aries!” and cited that his “cocky bastard” persona may have been a mechanism for hiding a more tender and insecure side.